syslabcom/collective.lead/collective/lead/README.txt

 You need to understand SQLAlchemy for this package and this README to make any sense.
 See http://sqlalchemy.org/docs/.

+Please note that this package is only meant to be used as a tool in other packages; you can not install it directly in a Zope site.

 The use case
 ------------